kud/tech/src/posts/en/extending-component-styled-components/index.md

 export default Page
 ```

 As you can see here, I extended my `<Layout>` to change the property `background-color`.
-However, when I did that, nothing happened and I was thinking why.
+However, when I did that, nothing happened and I was wondering why.

-The reason is that you need to also transfer the className.
+The reason is that you need to also transfer the `className`.
 Ha!

 The trick is here, in `layout.js`, add the `className`.